San Marcos Greenbelt Alliance • 107 E. Hopkins St. Suite 121A; San Marcos, Texas 78666

 Aspen Navarro, Member

 Born and raised in Central Texas, Aspen Navarro was pulled to the outdoors through sports at a young age and never looked back.
 Starting in 2012, San Marcos became her home away from home when she began her college career at Texas State University.
 Aspen has earned a B.S. in Geography Resource and Environmental Studies, an M.S. in Sustainability Studies, and certifications in Geographic Information Science, Water Resources Policy, and Environmental Interpretation, all from Texas State University.
-In her current position at The Meadows Center for Water and the Environment, she serves as the Watershed Services Program Coordinator, where she oversees the Upper San Marcos River Watershed Protection Plan, the Trash Free Texas program, and the Texas Stream Team Community Science program.
+In her current position at The Meadows Center for Water and the Environment, she serves as the Watershed Services Community Science Manager, where she manages the Texas Stream Team and other community Science initiatives.
 In her spare time, Aspen enjoys spoiling her pup, hiking, food, and traveling.

 Ben Peck, Member